bricker/actions-workflow-compiler/README.md

 ```

 ## Fragments
-A fragments can contain any valid JSON data.
+A fragment can contain any valid JSON data.
 How it is interpreted by the compiler depends on where it is used.

 To reference a fragment, use the syntax: `"*{{ fragmentName }}"`, where `fragmentName` is the basename of the file.
 Note that the pointer is in a string.
 Example: